 Structural movement

 Repair category 1

-Notes Evidence of settlement/movement has affected the building reflected.
+Notes Evidence of settlement/movement has affected the building.
 On the basis of a single inspection this appears longstanding with no evidence of recent movement apparent.

-Dampness, rot and infestation

-Repair category 1

-Notes Random damp meter readings were taken throughout using a moisture meter and no significant recordings were noted.
-For the purposes of this report we presume those areas not inspected are free from defects.

-Chimney stacks Repair category 2 Notes Weathered masonry was noted to areas of the chimney stacks, repairs are required.
-We understand that there are works to be carried out to the chimney stacks and that the subject flats share will be paid for.
-This should be confirmed and any documentation pertaining to this should be made available prior to purchase.
+Dampness, rot and infestation Repair category 1 Notes Random damp meter readings were taken throughout using a moisture meter but no significant recordings were noted.
+For the purposes of this report we presume that those areas not inspected are free of defects.
+We have been provided with a guarantee certificate from Messers Bromac Ltd relating to dry rot that was discovered on the ground floor of the block.
+We have presumed all remedial works have been carried out to a satisfactory standard.
+All documentation pertaining to this should be made available prior to purchase.